geetools/geemvc/README.md

     public View helloWorld(@PathParam Long id, @Param String myQueryParam) {
         System.out.println("Cool, I am passing the parameter 'myViewParam' to the view!");

-        return Views.forward("/WEB-INF/jsp/hello-world.jsp")
+	// The Views class is simply a small helper that builds the view object for you. return Views.forward("/WEB-INF/jsp/hello-world.jsp")
                 .bind("myViewParam", someService.getById(id));
     }